 Thereafter, the School grew into a High School in 1944 and into Intermediate College in 1946.
 In the year 1954, it started the Bachelor of Arts courses in the form of a Degree College associated to the University of Lucknow.
 In the year 1974, the Bachelor of Commerce course was commenced.
 In the very first batch of this course Sri H. Ramesh topped in the University.
 In 2006, the College was upgraded to Post Graduate level with the opening of the Master of Arts (History) and the Master of Commerce courses.

 The College maintains a tradition of scholarship and showed a consistent outstanding performance in the University of Lucknow examinations.
 This College is a focal point of education in the city offering quality education to the both, haves and have-nots.
-Well recognized by the University Grants Commission, the College is proud of its highly qualified faculty, forty nine in number at present, imparting knowledge to about 3500 students.
-Behind all this phenomenon there is a consistent service of thirty five highly committed and sincere non-teaching employees of class III and IV.
+Well recognized by the University Grants Commission, the College is proud of its highly qualified faculty, forty five in number at present, imparting knowledge to about 3500 students.
+Behind this entire phenomenon there is a consistent service of thirty five highly committed and sincere non-teaching employees of class III and IV.